AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

     kerberos: true
   file: Snakefile
 ```
-If you are pocessing small amount of files (less than 10) you can set this option to `False`.
+If you are processing a small number of files (less than 10) you can set this option to `False`.
 Or you can also set the kerberos authentication via the Snakemake rules.
 For deeper understanding please refer to the (REANA documentation)[https://docs.reana.io/advanced-usage/access-control/kerberos/]